History of Unix: 1980s

 This research focus then shifted to the development of Plan 9, a new portable distributed operating system, and later of Inferno.

+Perkin-Elmer began distributing Wollongong Unix for Interdata as Perkin-Elmer Edition 7, the first version supported by a computer company.
 Microcomputer Unix became commercially available in 1980, when Onyx Systems released its Zilog Z8000-based C8002 and Microsoft announced its first Unix for 16-bit microcomputers called Xenix, which the Santa Cruz Operation (SCO) ported to the 8086 processor in 1983.
 Other companies began to offer commercial versions of Unix for their own minicomputers and workstations.
 Many of these new Unix flavors were developed from the System V base under a license from AT&T; others were based on BSD.
 One of the leading developers of BSD, Bill Joy, went on to co-found Sun Microsystems in 1982 and created SunOS for its workstations.

 Because AT&T widely and inexpensively licensed Unix, thousands of students trained on it unlike rivals such as Pick.
 By the 1980s "hundreds of software programs were written for Unix because the author didn't know anything else", an analyst said.
 As computer science students moved from universities into companies they wanted to continue to use it.
 Observers began to see Unix as a potential universal operating system, suitable for all computers.
 Less than 20,000 lines of code – almost all in C – composed the Unix kernel as of 1983, and more than 75% was not machine-dependent.
 By that year Unix or a Unix-like system was available for at least 16 different processors and architectures from about 60 vendors; BYTE noted that computer companies "may support other [operating] systems, but a Unix implementation always happens to be available".
 The Ingres database was an example of software that benefited from running on Unix compared to IBM System R, which did not.

 DEC and IBM were examples of companies that supported Unix.
 Although DEC and IBM were both reluctant to offer alternative to their proprietary operating systems, by the mid-1980s they and most other computer companies did so.
 An industry analyst said that Prime Computer released Primix, for example, to prevent customers from leaving for lack of Unix support.